NAVER-INTEL-Co-Lab/gaudi-DiffRS/README.md

-# gaudi_mhdiff
+# gaudi_diffrs
-This repository is the implementation of Metropolis-Hastings Diffusion Sampler, for Gaudi-v2 (On going)
+This repository is the implementation of Diffusion Rejection Sampling, for Gaudi-v2 (On going)